Mastering GPIO on STM32 Blue Pill: The Modern Way with Rust

 Push Button

-A GPIO pin configured as an output serves as a pathway for electrical signals to leave the microcontroller, allowing it to control other devices (such as relays, transistors, small LEDs, etc.).
-On the STM32F103C8, the output pin voltage is 3.3V, with a recommended current of 8 mA per pin, except for pins PC13, PC14, and PC15, which can only supply up to 3 mA.
-Therefore, if we want to control devices with higher current or voltage requirements, we must use additional components like relays or transistors.
+When configured as an output, a GPIO pin acts as an electrical signal pathway out of the microcontroller to control other devices (such as relays, transistors, small LEDs, etc.).
+On the STM32F103C8, the output pin voltage is 3.3V, with a recommended current of 8 mA per pin—except for pins PC13, PC14, and PC15, which can only source up to 3 mA.
+Therefore, if you need to control high-current or higher-voltage devices, additional components such as relays or transistors must be used.

 When used as an output, the STM32F103C8 GPIO pins can be configured into two modes: